College | November 4, 2022 | Prima Bhakyapaibul

 Interest rates aren’t created equally

-Student loans should not be treated the same across the board.
+Student loans shouldn't be treated the same across the board.
 Let’s say you have federal loans and private loans.
 Repayment for these loans can look completely different.
 A big reason for this difference is how interest rates affect the amount you have to pay back.

 • Federal student loans have a fixed interest rate that is set by the government each year.
 This interest rate stays the same for the timespan of your loan.